AO Smith Vertex GDHE-50 – Ignition Problems and Troubleshooting

 The control system will try to ignite the gas on the burner up to three times, and if nothing happens after that, the system will lock-out, and the “Ignition Failure” fault message will display on the LCD screen.
 The S1 dipswitch is factory set for 3 trials but can be configured between 1 and 3 trials.

-Troubleshooting ignition problems on AO Smith Vertex: Repair tips
+Troubleshooting Ignition Problems On AO Smith Vertex: Repair Tips

 To fix the problem, do the following;